Inheritance Tax (IHT) is the tax paid on someone’s estate after they pass away.

 Unfortunately, no – at TaxScouts we only do personal tax returns.

-We recommend you mandate a lawyer to “apply for probate”, which basically means that they’ll have the right to deal with your property, money, and possessions.
+We recommend you mandate a lawyer to “apply for probate”, which basically means that they’ll have the right to deal with your property, money and possessions.
+For more information about how the probate process works, learn more from the UK Care Guide.